-This game is modeled after "Taboo" and is like the \$25,000 Pyramid TV game show.
+This game is modeled after the game "Taboo" and is similar to the \$25,000 Pyramid TV game show.

 - 1. The bus is split into two teams.
 The object of the game is to get through the most cards in one minute. - 2.
-Each card has an answer at the top and 3-5 facts about the solution on the card. - 3.
-One team member must give clues for the answer without saying any fact words on the bottom of the card.
+Each card has an answer at the top and 3-5 facts about the answer on the card. - 3.
+One person from the team is required to give clues for the answer without saying any of the fact words on the bottom of the card.
 For example, a card might look like this: - UNIVERSITY OF WASHINGTON - Huskies Seattle - Purple and Gold - 4.
-In this case, the answer is UW, and the words that cannot be said are listed below it.
+In this case, the answer is UW and the words that cannot be said are listed below it.
 The person giving clues must come up with other facts about UW that can be used to guess the answer. - 5.
 Once the team correctly guesses the answer, the clue-giver moves on to the next card.
 The object is to get through as many cards as possible. - 6.
-Each correctly answered card equals one point.
-Points can be awarded to the other team if one of the following occurs: - The clue-giver passes on the clue (either they cannot think of anything, or they have given all their hints, and their team still has not guessed.) - If the clue-giver slips and accidentally says one of the "taboo" words on the bottom of the card.
+Each correctly answered cards equals one point.
+Points can be awarded to the other team if one of the following occurs: - The clue-giver passes on the clue (either he or she cannot think of anything or he or she has given all their clues and their team still has not guessed.) - If clue-giver slips and accidentally says one of the "taboo" words on the bottom of the card.